Heterogeneous Contrastive Learning: Related Work

 \subsection{Contrastive Learning}

-Recently, contrastive learning attracts researchers' great attention due to its prominent performance for the unsupervised data. \cite{oord2018representation} is one of the earliest works, which proposes Contrastive Predictive Coding (CPC) framework to extract useful information from high dimensional data with a theoretical guarantee.
-Based on this work, recent studies~\cite{song2020multi, chuang2020debiased, khosla2020supervised, tian2019contrastive, chen2020simple} reveal a surge of research interest in contrastive learning. ~\cite{tian2019contrastive} extends CPC to a multi-view setting and learns a representation to maximize the mutual information between different views of the same sample. ~\cite{chuang2020debiased} proposes a debiased contrastive objective to reduce the weight of the samples that are similar to the positive samples. ~\cite{song2020multi} proposes a novel estimator to jointly identify multiple positive samples and derives a tighter lower bound without additional computational costs.
-In~\cite{khosla2020supervised}, the authors extend CPC to the supervised scenario and consider the situation where the hidden representation of the samples from the same class should be close to each other in the latent space. ~\cite{chen2020simple} proposes a simple framework for contrastive learning of visual representations and boosts the performance of supervised and semi-supervised tasks on Image-Net.
-Although multi-view contrastive learning~\cite{tian2019contrastive} is proposed to model the view-heterogeneity, it fails to consider the potential similarity of the hidden representations between the positive sample and the sample drawn from negative sets.
+Recently, self-supervised learning~\cite{wu2021indirect,song2020multi, chuang2020debiased, khosla2020supervised, tian2019contrastive, chen2020simple, zheng2021tackling, jing2021hdmi,li2022graph,feng2022adversarial, jing2021graph} attracts researchers' great attention due to its prominent performance modeling the unlabeled data. ~\cite{oord2018representation} is one of the earliest works in contrastive learning, which proposes the contrastive predictive coding framework (Info-NCE) to extract useful information from high dimensional data with a theoretical guarantee.
+Based on this work, recent studies reveal a surge of research interest in contrastive learning. ~\cite{khosla2020supervised} extends Info-NCE to the supervised scenario and consider the situation where the hidden representation of the samples from the same class should be close to each other in the latent space. ~\cite{chen2020simple} proposes a simple framework for contrastive learning of visual representations, which boosts the performance of supervised and semi-supervised tasks on Image-Net. ~\cite{tian2019contrastive} extends Info-NCE to a multi-view setting and learns a representation to maximize the mutual information between different views of the same sample.
+However, ~\cite{tian2019contrastive} fails to consider the potential similarity of the hidden representations between the positive sample and the sample drawn from negative sets.
 Similarly, supervised contrastive loss (SupCon)~\cite{khosla2020supervised} could not be directly applied to handle the multi-label scenario.
-Different from these works, in this paper, we propose both the weighted unsupervised contrastive loss and the weighted supervised contrastive loss to maximize the mutual information between the hidden representation of two views from the sample and the mutual information between the hidden representation of two samples from the same class.
+The authors of ~\cite{huo2020heterogeneous} propose a novel contrastive learning method to alleviate the mismatch between the contrastive objective and data augmentation operations by adding spatial information.
+In this paper, we propose both the weighted unsupervised contrastive loss and the weighted supervised contrastive loss to maximize the mutual information between the hidden representation of two views from the same sample and the mutual information between the hidden representations of two samples from the same class.